 • Mix well and boil for 5 minutes or until the sugar syrup turns sticky.
 Do not attain any string consistency.

-• Turn off the flame and add 1 tsp lemon juice and 1 tsp rose water. lemon juice is added to prevent sugar syrup from crystallizing.
+• Turn off the flame and add 1 tsp lemon juice and 1 tsp rose water.
+Lemon juice is added to prevent sugar syrup from crystallizing.

 • Cover and keep the sugar syrup aside.